January 22, 2019 7:26 pm

 Despite the fact that the Roe v.
 Wade decision made abortion a legal right, many women still face obstacles in obtaining abortions.
 The first reactionary attack on Roe v.
 Wade was the nefarious 1977 Hyde Amendment that denied the use of Medicaid funds for abortion.
 Over the last decade in particular, states have passed hundreds and hundreds of restrictive laws and other measure that decrease access to abortion access.
 The limitations range from laws effectively shutting down abortion providers to counseling requirements, extended waiting periods, restricted insurance coverage and state support for fake counseling centers that deceive people.

 Anti-abortion groups and reactionary forces have been backing more aggressive restrictions since President Trump’s 2016 election, but their efforts have become even more brazen in 2019.
-Anti-abortion groups and legislators are pushing these new restrictive bills with the 2020 presidential elections now in sight.
+They are pushing these new restrictive bills with the 2020 presidential elections now in sight.

 Women’s rights and lives are on the line.
-History has show that the there is a force capable to pushing back the reactionary offensive.
-That force is not the spineless and opportunistic forces in the leadership of the Democratic Party.
+History has show that there is a force capable to pushing back the reactionary offensive.
+That force is not the spineless and opportunistic forces within the leadership of the Democratic Party.
 The militant and independent women’s movement of the 1960s won the victory of Roe v.
 Wade in 1973 despite an all conservative majority Supreme Court.
-Roe v.
-Wade.

 Today’s offensive similarly requires the organization and mobilization of a broad sector of society, in the streets and workplaces and campuses and more.
-It requires that we stand strong against the forces that would seek to divide us–that we understand the struggle for reproductive justice as one that must stand against racism, against homophobia, against anti-transbigotry, against all permutations of sexism and misogyny.
-It requires that we shout boldly not only our right to abortion and birth control but to reproductive justice for all people and that we do so from every possible corner.
+It requires that we stand strong against the forces that would seek to divide us–that we understand the struggle for reproductive justice as one that must stand against racism, homophobia, transphobia, and all permutations of sexism and misogyny.
+It requires that we shout boldly and from every possible corner not only our right to abortion and birth control but to reproductive justice for all.

 Women work hard.
 We know that.
 But what does it really mean to work as women in capitalist society?
 Our class has nothing to sell but it’s labor power, and the value the capitalists extract is a driving force in society.
 This defines our relationship to work.
 We must work to survive under conditions of exploitation to benefit the drive for capitalist profit.
 The contradictions inherent to capitalism and the historical oppression of women in class society combine to define a particular experience of work.
 How do revolutionary feminists define work, understand work, and relate work to structures of oppression in capitalist society?